danic85/virtual_assistant/README.md

 - "test security": Light up LED when motion detected, but do not take picture
 ### Property Search
 - "Properties": Specific property search via Zoopla.
+### Universal Translator
+- "Translate <something> to <language>" - Translate a phrase to a specified language
+- "Translate <something> from <language>" - Translate a phrase from a specified language to English

 ## Getting Started
 1. `git clone https://github.com/danic85/mojo_home_bot.git`